From the invention of the bicycle to the present day, inventors of all times and all ages have devised equipment to protect against rain when cycling.

 In the second half of the 19th century, specific weather protection systems for these mobile machines were developed, such as umbrella attachments to the bicycle frame.

-This is a filmed testimony of a sharp-minded and passionate inventor in the 1930s who presents his bicycle umbrella.
+Here is the filmed testimony of an enlightened and passionate inventor from the 1930s who presents his bicycle umbrella

 Later, in the 1940s, a patent for an articulated bicycle canopy was filed.
-The inventor specified in his patent that his product is intended to “make life easier for those who are forced to travel great distances every day to get to their jobs, regardless of the weather.”
+The inventor specifies in his patent that his product’s mission is to ” make life easier for those who are required daily to travel long distances to get to their work, and this in any weather “.

 This equipment was already intended to replace or complement rain jackets or rain gear.
-The ancestor of the cycling commuter was already on everyone’s minds!
+The ancestor of the bicycle commuter was therefore already the center of attention !

 Bicycles roofs to protect against the rain